LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/spring/spring-beans.md

 ## @Repository
 Indicates this component is a repository, "a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects." -Domain-Driven Design (Evans, 2003)
-The `@Repository` annotation marks a class to be used as a for use with storing data within a repository or database.
+The `@Repository` annotation marks a class for use with storing data within a repository or database.
 Specifically, the `@Repository` annotation provides benefits for objects that would otherwise be utilized as a Data Access Object (DAO).
 ## @Service
 Indicates this component is a service, "an operation offered as an interface that stands alone in the model, with no encapsulated state." -Domain-Driven Design (Evans, 2003)